-- The earliest nonlinear diffusion model proposed in image processing. - called anisotropic diffusion by Perona and Malik. - It uses a scalar-valued diffusivity. - In fact, it is an isotropic nonhomogeneous equation. - A true example of anisotropic diffusion model: Weickert's Edge-enhancing diffusion (more later on)
+- · earliest nonlinear diffusion model for image smoothing - called anisotropic diffusion by Perona and Malik. - a scalar-valued diffusivity - It is in fact an isotropic nonhomogeneous equation. - A true example of anisotropic diffusion model: Weickert's Edge-enhancing diffusion (more later on)